mrj0nesmtl/loftsdesarts/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Admin Dashboard Features

+The admin dashboard provides a secure interface for managing contact form submissions:

+- **Authentication**: Secure login for administrators
+- **Dashboard**: Overview of recent activity and key metrics
+- **Inquiries**: View, manage, and respond to contact form submissions
+- **Real-time Updates**: Get notifications when new submissions arrive
+- **Email Notifications**: Receive email alerts for new contact form submissions

+## Development Guidelines

+- Follow the TypeScript strict type checking
+- Use Next.js App Router patterns
+- Maintain accessibility standards
+- Test across different browsers and devices
+- Keep dependencies updated

+## Contact

+For questions about this project, please contact [Your Name] at [your.email@example.com].

+## License

+This project is proprietary and owned by STTS.